hao-fang/ee596_spr2018_lab1/README.md

   $ zip -r ../lambdaFunc.zip *
   ```
 * Upload the zip file to your Lambda Function.
+* If you want to change the Interaction Model, you can edit files under the folder `interactionModel` and paste them to the Developer Console.
-* Test your Alexa Skill using both the Service Simulator and study the response JSON object.
+* Test your Alexa Skill using both the Service Simulator and study the request and response JSON objects.

 ## Task 3: (Optional) Deploy the AWS Lambda function using command-line